The call for 2024-2026 EDGE Fellowship applications is now CLOSED.

 - Ecological research answering a specific conservation question;

 - Produced a Survival Blueprint – a comprehensive Status Review and conservation recommendations developed through a multi-participatory stakeholder workshop

 - Community and stakeholder engagement

-The EDGE Fellowship call is open annually from April-June.
-It is currently CLOSED.
-If you have applied for the 2018 round of Fellowships you will be informed of the results in late August.
+The EDGE Fellowship call is open annually from April-July.
+It is currently CLOSED, applicants will be informed of the decision by October 2023.